kalininalab/DataSAIL/docs/interfaces/dl_eval.rst

 Evaluation of Data Leakage
 ##########################

-From version 1.3.0 (or a dev-build from github) onwards, DataSAIL allows you to easily quantify the similarity-induced data leakage for a given datasplit.
+From version 1.3.0 onwards, DataSAIL allows you to easily quantify the similarity-induced data leakage for a given datasplit.
 This feature is currently only available for the python interface and can be used as follows:

 .. code-block:: python

-    from datasail.eval import eval_split
+    from datasail.sail import eval_split

     scaled_dl, total_dl, max_dl = eval_split("P", path_to_data, path_to_weights, similarity, distance, split_assignments)